What is euthanasia?

 In response to these religious arguments, supporters of ‘assisted dying’ would argue that a change in the law does not require Christians or other religious groups to end their lives through an assisted dying process.
-In the UK, which is now a majority secular (non religious country), a number of humanist campaigners, argue that it totally inappropriate for a minority of religious leaders to try and enforce their opinions on the wider population through law.
+In the UK, which is now a majority secular (non religious country), a number of humanist campaigners, argue that it totally inappropriate for a small minority of religious leaders to try and enforce their opinions on the wider population through law.

 Questions around consent